JuliaData/DataFrames.jl/docs/src/man/basics.md

    3 │   35.546  rent
 ```

-Note, however, that it is not allowed to return vectors of different lengths in different transformations:
+Note that it is not allowed to return vectors of different lengths in different transformations:

 ```jldoctest dataframe
 julia> combine(german, :Age, :Housing => unique => :Housing)
 ERROR: ArgumentError: New columns must have the same length as old columns
 ```

-Several values that can be returned by a transformation are treated to produce multiple columns by default.
-Therefore they are not allowed to be returned from a function unless `AsTable` or multiple target column names
+To get the value from a function we are using `AsTable` or multiple target column names.
-are specified.
 Let us see an example:

 ```jldoctest dataframe
 julia> combine(german, :Age => x -> (Age=x, Age2 = x.^2))